wfloat/NISQA/README.md

 # NISQA: Speech Quality and Naturalness Assessment

+## WFLOAT MODIFICATIONS
+- Wrap NISQA with FastAPI.
+- TODO: Make sure using the provided weights don't violate the license.
+## END

 *+++ News: The NISQA model has recently been updated to NISQA v2.0.
 The new version offers multidimensional predictions with higher accuracy and allows for training and finetuning the model.*

 **Speech Quality Prediction:**